-Global BC: Canada Day at Canada Place 2017 - BC | Globalnews.ca
+Global BC: Canada Day at Canada Place 2018 - BC | Globalnews.ca

-We invite you to join Global BC on Saturday, July 1 as we celebrate Canada’s 150 celebration during Canada 150 at Canada Place.
+Join Global BC, CKNW, Rock 101 and The World Famous CFOX on Sunday, July 1 as we celebrate Canada’s 151st birthday during Canada Day at Canada Place.

-The Canada Day at Canada Place festivities will feature five performance stages starring headliner and rock singer-songwriter Sam Roberts, alongside Fefe Dobson, Hey Ocean!, Dragonette, Emerson Drive, Madeline Merlo and The Matinee, among others.
+With an estimated 300,000-plus participants along Vancouver’s waterfront, this is western Canada’s premier Canada Day event for more than 30 years and the largest Canada Day celebration outside of our nation’s capital!

-Free and family-friendly programming will include a citizenship ceremony welcoming 150 new Canadians, a Kids’ Zone and ending with the Canada Day Fireworks show on July 1, simulcast on Rock 101.
+Free and family-friendly programming will include a citizenship ceremony — hosted by Global News Hour at 6 anchors Chris Gailus and Sophie Lui — welcoming 60 new Canadians as well as:

 In addition to all the festivities, Global News will be broadcasting on location: